 How to Paint Thermofoil Cabinets

-I knew I wanted to use Benjamin Moore Hale Navy on the cabinets because we’ve had such great using the color on other projects in our home.
-However, I want a smooth and slightly glossy finish.
+I knew I wanted to use Benjamin Moore Hale Navy on the cabinets because we’ve had such great luck using the color on other projects in our home.
+However, I wanted a smooth and slightly glossy finish.
 I chatted with a rep at our local Benjamin Moore store and he strongly recommended the BM Advance paint line.
-The paint has self-leveling features and has a slightly extended open time (meaning it doesn’t dry super fast – a good thing).
+The paint has self-leveling features and has a slightly extended open time (meaning it doesn’t dry super fast which is great when you’re painting cabinets).
 I went with a semi-gloss finish.
 The rep also recommended the Picasso Latex/Oil brush for the smoothest finish.

 I got to work.
 You’ll note that immediately after I brushed the paint on (moving in the same order I did for the primer), there are light brush strokes.
 However, if you lightly feather as you go along (don’t allow the paint to dry very long if you do this), the lines self-level!
 I realize the following picture is horrible, but I had to quickly snap it as soon as I had the paint on.
 This was my first door, and I was still getting the hang of the paint so it wasn’t perfect (but most of this did level out on it’s own).
 Remember, you can sand between coats of paint if you have any paint brush ridges!